imnnsu/design-patterns/README.md

-# design-patterns-in-golang
+# Go Design Patterns
-Faithful translation from Java to Golang for code examples in *Head First Design Patterns*.
+Faithful translation from Java to Go for code examples in *Head First Design Patterns*.